 Who knows, with Rescue 21 in place, what the future holds - but greater safety of life at sea is part of it.
+Editor's Note: Rescue 21 was in the news just a few weeks ago in an article which credited the system for helping to save the lives of four recreational boaters in California.

 Oh, and one other thing that Rescue-21 does well... it quickly triangulates on false may-days too...
 From the Jacksonville, NC, Daily News, on March 10, 2010:

 JACKSONVILLE -- A Holly Ridge man has agreed to pay nearly a quarter of a million dollars in restitution for false distress calls he made to the Coast Guard.
 Jeremy C. Fisher, 25, pleaded guilty in federal court to conspiring to make false distress messages.
 As part of his plea agreement, Fisher agreed to pay \$234,111 restitution to the Coast Guard for all search and rescue costs associated with the hoax calls.
 William H. Yates, 22, of Sneads Ferry and Steven G. Medina, 21, of Onslow County, each pleaded guilty to one count of aiding and abetting false distress messages.
 Medina agreed to pay \$233.48, and Yates agreed to pay \$506.80 in restitution, according to a press release from U.S. Attorney George E.B.
 Holding.
 Fisher faces up to five years in prison followed by up to three years of supervised release.
 Yates and Medina each face up to six years in prison followed by up to two years' supervised release.

-BTW, if you are interested in being part of USCG Forces, email me at JoinUSCGAux2010@aol.com or go direct to John Blevins, who is in charge of new members matters, at FSO-PS@emcg.us and we will help you "get in this thing..."
+BTW, if you are interested in being part of USCG Forces, email me at JoinUSCGAux@aol.com or go direct to the D1SR Human Resources department, who are in charge of new members matters, at DSO-HR and we will help you "get in this thing..."